docker-archive/deploykit/docs/tutorial.md

 instance-9014687032220994836   	  -                            	infrakit.config_sha=006438mMXW8gXeYtUxgf9Zbg94Y=,infrakit.group=cattle,project=infrakit,tier=web
 ```

-At any point you can safely `release` a group.
+At any point you can safely `free` a group.
 This is a non-destructive action, which instructs _InfraKit_ to cease
 active monitoring.
 No instances are affected, but _InfraKit_ will no longer manage them.
 ```shell
 $ build/infrakit group free cattle